 This is a very secluded, quiet place hidden in behind Tallow Beach – we saw not one other soul here during our afternoon swim.
 So find a little inlet on the lake’s shores to leave your towel and things on land and dive in to feel the magic of this peaceful place.
 There are no signs to get here so feel your way, or ask for directions around Tallow Beach.

 For a Gold Coast destination that is less than a two-hour drive away, do some serious bushwalking on Mount Barney.
 Though there’s a range of hikes you can do here, many of the walks are rated as ‘difficult’, meaning be prepared for more than just a leisurely stroll.
 If you’re travelling with the family and little ones, opt for one of the easier walks, so the kids can run around and enjoy the natural surroundings without worrying about any steep hills.

 We set out on the hottest, driest day of the year (oops!) with the sun beating down on us on a serious three-hour return hike through the dry bush from the Lower Portals.

 At the end of the trail we took, we were generously rewarded for our efforts, where we emerged at a gorge with water running through, an oasis in the bush.
 We stripped down, swum and explored the waterfalls, creeks and streams at our leisure before braving the long, hot walk back later that day.

-Check out our Gold Coast hotels before setting out on an adventure to these magical places!
+Once you have checked out places in Gold Coast to visit, look to our Gold Coast hotels before setting out on an adventure!
 Stay on the beautiful Gold Coast beachfront during your trip, and take the time to explore all of the beautiful natural treasures here.

 Did you like it?
 Share it!